LefanHu/TELUS-pizza/README.md

 # TELUS - Pizza

+A dockerized version of the application is running at https://telus.lefan.me

+## Description

 We’re setting up a new pizza ordering system.

 We want users to go to our website and enter: